 Please advise us before your visit that you have insurance coverage.

-If you attend the chiropractor for the first time beyond the 12 weeks of your accident date, we will be required to get ICBC to pre-approve your visits, as this would be outside of the pre-approval period.
+If you attend the chiropractor for the first time beyond the 12 weeks of your accident date, we will be required to get ICBC to pre-approve your visits, as this would be outside of the “Early Access” period.
 Please contact us as soon as possible and let us know your claim number so we can contact ICBC for pre-approval.
 You will be responsible for any visit fees until ICBC has given us approval.

 In order to receive these benefits, you must:

-- have an active ICBC claim number;
+- Have an active ICBC claim number;

 Please let us know the date of your accident, bring your BC Services Card (Personal Health Number) and any ICBC adjuster info, if you have it.